 Groundwater provides more than 40 percent of California's drinking water.
 To protect this vital resource, the State of California created the Groundwater Ambient Monitoring and Assessment (GAMA) Program.
 The Priority Basin Project of the GAMA Program provides a comprehensive assessment of the State's groundwater quality and increases public access to groundwater-quality information.
-Selected groundwater basins of the San Francisco Bay area constitute one of the study units being evaluated.
+The basins north of San Francisco constitute one of the study units being evaluated.

 Groundwater is an important resource for domestic, municipal, stock, and irrigation uses in southeastern Wyoming.
 Thirty-seven percent of water used in the tri-County area, which includes Laramie, Platte, and Goshen Counties, is from groundwater.
 Most groundwater use in the tri-County area is withdrawn from three primary aquifer groups: Quaternary-age unconsolidated-deposit aquifers, Tertiary-age units of the High Plains aquifer system, and Upper Cretaceous bedrock aquifers (Lance Formation and Fox Hills Sandstone).
 Authors include selected physical properties and chemicals found in water samples, describe sources and importance, and report maximum levels established by the U.S. Environmental Protection Agency.
 They also show concentration ranges for selected physical properties and chemicals in samples collected from the three primary aquifer groups in the tri-County area.